October 7th, 2021 / Posted by

-9 Reasons for B2B SMB CEOs to Invest in their Social Media Presence
+9 Reasons for SMB CEOs to Invest in their B2B Social Media Strategy

 - Bolster search results – A social CEO’s activity should be considered part of a comprehensive B2B marketing program because of its impact on areas such as search engine optimization.
 While many marketers believe that search engine optimization is all about keyword usage, in reality, there’s much more to it.
 For example, Google’s “Knowledge Graph” connects not just terms, but people, places and things and their connections to each other.
 Put simply, this makes the CEO of any brand likely to show up in a search of the company name.
 Social CEOs contribute to brand visibility and vice versa, which can help to elevate the brand’s organic search ranking.